 Essex Climate and Planning

-To deliver sustainable and healthy communities in Greater Essex, we need to make sure homes and buildings are designed to be highly energy efficient, have low running costs, incorporate renewable energy technologies, use materials and resources efficiently and are resilient to changes in climate.
+To deliver sustainable and healthy communities in Greater Essex, we need to make sure homes and buildings are designed to be of high architectural quality and are highly energy efficient, have low running costs, incorporate renewable energy technologies, use materials and resources efficiently and are as resilient as possible to changes in climate.

-Building in this way means that we deliver wider objectives including energy security, reducing fuel poverty, stimulating local economic growth, minimising waste, and improving the health, comfort, and wellbeing of people living and working in Essex.
+Building in this way means that we deliver wider objectives including energy security, reducing fuel poverty, stimulating local economic growth, minimising waste, and improving the health, comfort, and wellbeing of people living and working in Essex, as well as the business economy.

-The local planning authorities, through the Essex Planning Officers Association (EPOA) led by the Climate and Planning unit at Essex County Council, have worked together to establish evidence-led planning policies, guidance and advice to deliver healthy, affordable to run, resource efficient, climate resilient homes and buildings in Greater Essex.
+The local district planning authorities, through the Essex Planning Officers Association (EPOA) led by the Built Environment Planning Unit* at Essex County Council, have worked together to establish evidence-led planning policies, guidance and advice to deliver healthy, affordable to run, resource efficient, climate resilient homes and buildings in Greater Essex.

 So far, we have established evidence and policies on the following topics: